What to Do if You Have a Bench Warrant

-- “We have your plane tickets to your flight on ‘Con-Air’”
+- “We have your plane tickets for your flight on ‘Con-Air.’”

-- or the ever popular “Dead Man Walking” (as you’re leaving the jailhouse).
+- The ever-popular "Dead Man Walking” remark (as you’re leaving the jailhouse).

 To the person who has the outstanding warrant, however, the experience can be very frightening.
 There are various types of warrants, but the most common is called a “bench warrant.”